COMPUTING SOVEREIGNTY ON $50 HARDWARE

 All technical claims are verifiable against the public codebase.
 Both repositories are licensed under AGPL-3.0.
 Commercial licensing available for enterprise deployments that cannot comply with copyleft requirements.

 The full technical and philosophical documentation.
-Five industry assumptions being obliterated.
-Six novel engineering problems documented.
+Five industry assumptions being disproved.
+Eleven novel engineering problems documented.
 Two markets, one platform.
 All claims verifiable.